talentprotocol/creator-score-miniapp/docs/features/0005_talent_protocol_write_requests.md

 ## Implementation Status

-No task done so far.
+1. If a logged in user accesses the settings page and there's no talent protocol auth token the user should be prompted to sign the login message and the auth token should be stored. ✅

 ## Pending Tasks
-1. If a logged in user accesses the settings page and there's no talent protocol auth token the user should be prompted to sign the login message and the auth token should be stored.
 2. Integrate Talent Protocol PUT /users request to allow a user to update the email.
 3. Integrate Talent Protocol Disconnect account requests to allow a user to disconnect accounts.
 4. Allow users to connect new wallets using Privy and Talent Protocol POST /accounts endpoint